wrawra90/ALA_task/README.md

 ala_counts(taxa = reptiles)  # counts the number of registers: 1312041
 ```

-Then, I explores the categories within the ALA fields of interest.
+Then, I explored the categories within the ALA fields of interest:

 ```r
 find_field_values("basisOfRecord")